gig-tech/tutorial-help-scripts/README.md

 # tutorial-help-scripts
-Colleciton of scripts used in tutorials on gig.tech
+Collection of scripts used in tutorials on gig.tech